 Purchase and Sale Agreement

-This is the final written agreement upon which your business is sold.
+This is the final written agreement upon which your company is sold.
 The buyer’s lawyer initiates the agreement.
 Both sides need some caution with their lawyers at this stage.
-First, choosing a lawyer experienced in mergers and acquisitions activity is paramount.
+First, choosing an experienced lawyer that specializes in mergers and acquisitions is paramount.
 There are many facets of business law; those lawyers focussed on M&A transactions know the ins, outs, and nuances of business transactions and are a necessity for representing your legal interests in this matter.
-Besides the lawyer’s specific expertise, a good lawyer will: (i) focus on closing the deal, (ii) pragmatically find a way around problems; and (iii) think in sound commercial (and not purely legal) terms.
-Conversely, a poor or inexperienced lawyer will find ways to unpick a good deal through irrelevant distractions to the point where it becomes at risk of frustration or failure.
-We must agree with the buyer that both sets of lawyers are to be servants of the deal and not masters of it.
+Besides the lawyer’s specific expertise, a good M&A lawyer will: (i) focus on closing the transaction, (ii) pragmatically find a way around problems; and (iii) think in sound commercial (and not purely legal) terms.
+Conversely, a poor lawyer inexperienced in mergers and acquisitions will find ways to unpick a good transaction through irrelevant distractions to the point where it becomes at risk of frustration or failure.
+We must agree with the buyer that both sets of lawyers are to be servants of the transaction and not masters of it.

-Sequoia’s role at this stage is to: (1) coordinate the activities between the parties and their lawyers; keep all parties focussed on the “finish line”, especially considering the emergence of matters of dispute; and (2) intermediate on business matters that may arise during the drafting of the final Purchase Agreement.
+Sequoia’s role at this stage is to: (1) Coordinate the activities between the parties and their lawyers; keep all parties focussed on the “finish line”, especially considering the emergence of matters of dispute; and (2) intermediate on business matters that arise during the drafting of the final Purchase Agreement.

 Our job is complete when the transaction closes.